snikket-im/snikket-server/docs/setup/quickstart.md

 ```

 The first time you run this command docker will download Snikket.
 In a moment it should complete,
-and Snikket should be running.
+and Snikket should be running and accessible via the web (e.g. `http://chat.example.com/`).
+As
+soon as it has created certificates, it will redirect to HTTPS and show you a login page.

 Now to set up your first account.
 To create yourself an admin account, run the following command:

 ```
-docker exec snikket create-invite --admin
+docker exec snikket create-invite --admin --group default
 ```

 Follow the link to open the invitation, and follow the instructions get signed in.